 Businesses that sell alcohol, tobacco products, guns, and other age-restricted items might be denied eligibility for an online listing through Google Business Profile.
 This may be handled on a case-by-case basis, though.
 So business owners who sell age-restricted items need to be aware of how they portray their business to avoid being deemed ineligible.
 Also, illegal or inflammatory content is prohibited.

 With most local listings, you have the ability to add in a business description to give customers more information about what you do or what you offer.
 This space is designated for highlighting what makes your business unique, so providing irrelevant information can cause your listing to be suspended.
 The most common reasons for listing removal through Google Business Profile includes:

 Suspicion of Fraud or Spam

 Spam is more commonly associated with some kinds of businesses than others, like rehab centers, carpet cleaners, lawyers, and electricians, among others.
 Spam filters are stricter for these kinds of businesses, so your online listing might be suspended accidentally.
 Thankfully, as long as you avoid including sales, deals, and promotional language in your business listing, you should be able to get it reinstated in the event it’s deemed ineligible.

 Shared Listing Account

-If the account you’ve used to set up your local business listing is already associated with another, Google My Business and other local directories might not accept your application.
+If the account you’ve used to set up your local business listing is already associated with another, Google Business Profile and other local directories might not accept your application.
 So double-check that you haven’t already used your account to register another business before setting up your profiles.

 In some cases, business owners can do everything by the book and still have trouble appearing in local search engine results due to Google’s algorithm updates.
 These updates often occur out of the blue and can leave businesses scrambling to update listings they previously thought were fine.
 Fortunately, with algorithm updates, you just need to make Google’s recommended changes and submit an appeal for reinstatement.